aya-prover/aya-dev/note/early-changelog.md

 + Improved pretty printing with page widths.
 + Unification is now aware of `dataArgs` of constructors.
 + Fix GraalVM native image configs.
++ The name "distill" is no longer used in favor of "prettier".

 ## 0.25